kubernetes/website/content/en/docs/tasks/extend-kubectl/kubectl-plugins.md

 plugins from a community-curated
 [plugin index](https://krew.sigs.k8s.io/plugins/).

+#### Create plugins

+`kubectl` allows plugins to add custom create commands of the shape `kubectl create something` by providing a `kubectl-create-something` binary in the `PATH`.

 #### Limitations

-It is currently not possible to create plugins that overwrite existing `kubectl` commands.
+It is currently not possible to create plugins that overwrite existing `kubectl` commands or extend commands other than `create`.
 For example, creating a plugin `kubectl-version` will cause that plugin to never be executed, as the existing `kubectl version` command will always take precedence over it.
 Due to this limitation, it is also *not* possible to use plugins to add new subcommands to existing `kubectl` commands.
-For example, adding a subcommand `kubectl create foo` by naming your plugin `kubectl-create-foo` will cause that plugin to be ignored.
+For example, adding a subcommand `kubectl attach vm` by naming your plugin `kubectl-attach-vm` will cause that plugin to be ignored.

 `kubectl plugin list` shows warnings for any valid plugins that attempt to do this.